 1. Material Preparation

 Material preparation sets the print surface and substrate for clean cuts, and substrates such as SBS board, kraft liners, or corrugated sheets receive conditioning for flatness and moisture balance.
 A high-quality surface supports tight registration and consistent die penetration during the production of mailer boxes and folding cartons.
-Pre-laminated sheets add scratch resistance if converters apply BOPP or PET films before cutting.
+If feeding pre-laminated sheets, converters must verify material stability before cutting to prevent delamination.

 2. Dieline Alignment